Chief Officer - Stephen Bitti

 Persephone has worked in the charity sector for several years in campaigns, communication and fundraising.
 She is determined to change the way people think and act about mental health problems due to her own experiences.
 She wants to create long-term change to reduce mental health stigma in Kingston.
 Persephone has worked with an array of beneficiaries including families in poverty, people affected by cancer and autistic people.
 At the Care and Support Alliance, she coordinated campaigns with more than 75 charities.
 At Tottenham Community Press she managed a successful community crowdfunding campaign and built relationships with a diverse range of organisations, community groups and volunteers.

-Scott Bacon - Projects and Outreach Officer (Learning Disabilities)
+Kezia Coleman - Projects and Outreach Officer (Mental Health and Learning Disabilities)

 Rona Topaz - Learning and Disability Support Officer